AverageNftEnjoyer/AIQueryCompanion/README.md

 # AI Powered Query Companion

 An AI-driven SQL query comparison and analysis tool powered by **xAI** and **Azure OpenAI**.
-It highlights differences between SQL queries, groups changes intelligently (including nested subqueries), and provides natural-language explanations tailored for both **developers** and **stakeholders**.
+It highlights differences between SQL queries, groups changes intelligently, and provides natural-language explanations tailored for both **developers** and **stakeholders**.

 > 🔍 Compare.
+Analyze.
 Understand.
-Explain. — Powered by AI.

 ---